shaimaa-alghamdi/Prediction-of-Jeddah-land-Property-Transactions-using-ML/README.md

 # Prediction-of-Jeddah-land-Property-Transactions-using-ML

 ## The Dataset
 This dataset allows clients to find out the data on transactions conducted in cities during a certain time period (monthly, quarterly, or annual).
 The indicators measure the number of transactions, the number of properties, the value in Saudi riyals, the area in square meters, and the value of square meter.
 They enable monitoring the status of property transactions in various cities, finding out the most active cities, viewing the average price of property and the price of square meter, and comparing with different cities.
-They also enable easy monitoring of the details and values of transactions conducted in cities.
-The indicators are displayed as interactive graphs and charts, and include 24 indicators as follows:
+They also enable easy monitoring of the details and values of transactions conducted in cities, and include 24 indicators as follows:

 - Monthly (8 indicators)
 - Quarterly (8 indicators)